Avoiding Bankruptcy After A Divorce

 Sometimes financial distress is a reason for divorce; sometimes divorce is a reason for financial distress; sometimes financial distress is a reason for bankruptcy; and sometimes divorce is a reason for bankruptcy.
-It happens all too often in San Diego and through out California that divorce and bankruptcy occur together, a situation that can create confusion, disputes, and the need for additional intervention from the courts, in which case it is necessary to hire an experienced San Diego divorce and bankruptcy attorney for legal representation.
+It happens all the time.
+Divorce and bankruptcy occur together, causing serious problems for families that can lead to long-term financial problems.

 When going through a divorce, it is important to have a legal team on your side that can create the right plan to help you protect your financial future.
 The experienced attorneys at Contreras Law Firm have extensive knowledge in both bankruptcy and family law, and can help you create a strategy that allows you to protect your financial interests.

 When you and your spouse have been hit by financial problems, you will have many options to consider as your situation moves forward.
 Should you file for bankruptcy before or after you get divorced?
 Is bankruptcy even necessary in your case?
 Do you have an idea of what your monthly expenses will be like once your divorce has been completed?

 Our experienced lawyers will help you find the answers to these questions.
 We will sit down together with you and learn more about the concerns you have regarding your divorce or potential bankruptcy case.
 We can begin taking the necessary steps to allow your family to move forward in a positive way.

 Every case is different, and what is right for you will depend on your individual situation.
 Your lawyer will be able to look at the big picture and offer you the guidance you need to navigate the complicated bankruptcy statutes at this difficult time.